The Low-FODMAP Diet

 |Desserts||Any made with High FODMAP|

-At SIBO Survivor we have created a simple, gut-friendly food list which can help you when grocery shopping.
-We made the list as simple as possible, incorporating Low FODMAP foods.
-It was specifically designed for people with SIBO, but it’s an awesome Low-FODMAP list for anyone with GI issues who wants to control their symptoms.
+It was specifically created for people with IBS and SIBO, but it’s an awesome Low-FODMAP list for anyone with GI issues who wants to feel better.

 Low FODMAP Recipes

-We also have a number of recipes on the recipe page to check out.
+We also have several recipes on the recipe page to check out.

 Also, a number of bloggers and writers on the internet will actively try different recipes that follow the low FODMAP diet.
 Here are some well-known websites where you can find a variety of different recipes and ideas as you begin your transition to the low FODMAP diet.